monarch-initiative/mondo/docs/editors-guide/f-entities.md

 **Disease naming:**
 Disease naming conventions are explained [here](https://mondo.monarchinitiative.org/pages/disease-naming/).
 - Mondo follows the OMIM naming conventions.
 Therefore, the disease name coming from OMIM will be preferentially the primary term label
 - Term relabeling requests (e.g. gene-based labels) are addressed as follow:
   - if the original term label comes from OMIM, the original label is retained and the requested new label is added as an "exact synonym".
-If the request comes for a CliGen working group, the synonym type called ‘ClinGen preferred’ will be added.
+If the request comes for a ClinGen working group, the synonym type called ‘ClinGen preferred’ will be added.
   - if the original term label does not come from OMIM, the term will be relabeled as requested (note that the original label will be added as an exact synonym)

 ## Text definitions